Suffrage 100 celebration at Centennial Park

 - Featured with four other suffragists on the Tennessee Woman Suffrage Monument which was unveiled on August 26, 2016, in Nashville’s Centennial Park

-- The city street was known as Capitol Boulevard beside The Hermitage Hotel and near the state capitol building has been approved by the Metropolitan Nashville Council to be re-named Anne Dallas Dudley Boulevard
+- The city street was known as Capitol Boulevard beside The Hermitage Hotel and near the state capitol building has been re-named Anne Dallas Dudley Boulevard

 Founder of the City Federation of Colored Women’s Clubs in Nashville; a founder of the Tennessee Federation of Colored Women’s Clubs; and a founder of the Negro